jongmoochoi/irisfaceRGBD/README.md

 Choose the one that fit your machine.
 For me, I download boost_1_59_0-msvc-14.0-64.exe since I am using VS2015 on 64 bit computer.<br />
 Installing boost in the default path (usually in C:\local\boost_1_59_0) is recommanded since change path can create installing errors.<br /><br />
 CLAPACK:http://icl.cs.utk.edu/lapack-for-windows/lapack/<br />
 This is a tricky one.
-For this project, you only need to downloaded some specific rebuilt lib files and dll files.<br />
+For this project, you only need to downloaded some specific prebuilt lib files and dll files.<br />
 In LAPACK page, under Prebuilt dynamic libraries using Mingw section, download the dll and lib files of Ref BLAS and LAPACK.
 For me, I downloaded x64_dll and x64_lib of both Ref BLAS and LAPACK.<br />
 In CLAPACK page, under Prebuilt libraries section, doanload libf2c.lib.<br />
 You will have 5 files in total, liblapack.lib, libblas.lib, libblas.dll, liblapack.dll and libf2c.lib.
 You can manually create a folder named 'CLAPACK' and put all the 5 files into it.<br /><br />